Stay tuned for a new application and a new schedule for Bikes for All Mainers in 2018. Congratulations to all of the graduates from 2017!

 - Attend and pass a bicycle skill test to demonstrate ability to ride a bicycle before the program begins.
 You must be able to safely ride a bicycle to participate.

-Failure to complete ALL requirements within a timely manner will result in participant being dropped from the program and needing to re-apply.
+Failure to complete all 6 hours within 1 session or a timely manner will result in participant being dropped from the program and needing to re-apply.

 Participants who complete the program will earn: